dudeperf3ct/dudeperf3ct.github.io/content/posts/ultrascale_zero_deepspeed.md

 4. **Optimizer step (sharded)**: Each GPU updates only its shard of the optimizer state and corresponding parameter slice using its gradient shard.
 5. **Model parameter synchronization (parameter all-gather)**: Each GPU holds only a slice of updated parameters, so it performs an all-gather to reconstruct the full BF16 model locally

-ZeRO-1 offers reduced optimizer-state memory by a factor of N (where N = number of data-parallel GPUs) at the cost of an extra parameter all-gather.
-Both ZeRO-1 and vanilla DP use the same communication volume.
+ZeRO-1 offers reduced optimizer-state memory by a factor of N (where N = number of data-parallel GPUs).
+Both ZeRO-1 and vanilla DP use the same communication volume (a combination of reduce-scatter and all-gather applied in different places).

 ## Stage 2